Maggie Hardy aka Serendipita

 Mathilde is a STEM engagement professional in the space of academic and industrial life sciences research and a director for not-for-profit organisations supporting school girls and women in science and technology.

-She is an experienced manager for biomedical research programs and facilities in the academic fields of genomics, bioinformatics and drug discovery, and is currently the marketing and outreach manager for a global, open-access, multi-million dollars antibiotics discovery research program at The University of Queensland Centre for Superbug Solutions.
+She is an experienced manager for biomedical research programs and facilities in the academic fields of genomics, bioinformatics and drug discovery, and is currently the marketing and outreach manager for a global, open-access, multi-million dollar antibiotics discovery research program at The University of Queensland Centre for Superbug Solutions.

 She has been a life sciences director for Women in Technology since 2014, representing the life sciences membership on the board as Chair of the Life Science Chapter, and is a director on the newly founded Tech Girls Movement Foundation.
 She is a member of the Queensland Science Communicators Network and runs science and technology engagement events.

-Mathilde is also a happy horse lover, rider and owner, and in another life worked as horse trek guide in the USA and in New Zealand, where she returns every year for a week of riding.
-She also enjoy 3D printing, crafts and sewing as hobbies.
+Mathilde is also a happy horse lover, rider and owner, and in another life worked as a horse trek guide in the USA and in New Zealand, where she returns every year for a week of riding.
+She also enjoys 3D printing, crafts and sewing as hobbies.
 She was born in France and arrived in Australia in 2012.